mt-shihab26/books/programming-contest_md-mahbubul-hasan/README.md

     -   [x] variation of linked list
         -   doubly linked lint
         -   circular linked list
-    -   [x] we can use stl vector and list as linked list
+    -   [x] we can use stl vector and list as a linked list
-    -   [x] we can't random access in linked list
+    -   [x] we can't random access in the linked list
     -   [ ] solve leetcode linked list problems